kubevirt/kubevirt.github.io/_posts/2019-03-14-More-about-Kubevirt-metrics.markdown

 ```

 Please remember that some metrics can be correctly omitted for some VMs.
-In general, we should always see metrics about version (pseudo metric), memory, network, CPU.
-But there are known cases on which not having
+In general, we should always see metrics about version (pseudo metric), memory, network, and CPU.
-storage metrics is expected and correct: for example this case, since we are using a diskless VM.
+But there are known cases on which not having storage metrics is expected and correct: for example this case, since we are using a diskless VM.

-In this case, the endpoint is healthy and correctly reports the VM metrics we expect

 ## Coming next